derkork/godot-statecharts/manual/manual.md

 > Put simply, a state chart is a beefed up state machine.
 The beefing up solves a lot of the problems that state machines have, especially state explosion that happens as state machines grow.

+Godot State Charts allows you to build state charts using nodes in the Godot editor.
+The library is built in an idiomatic way, so you can use nodes to define states and transitions and use Godot signals to connect your code to the state machine.
+As states and transitions are nodes you can also easily modularize your state charts by using scenes for re-using states and transitions.

 ## Installation

 The easiest way to install the plugin is to use the Godot Asset Library.
 Search for "Godot State Charts" and install the plugin.
+You can exclude the `examples` folder if you don't need the examples.

 You can also download a ZIP file of this repository and extract it, then copy the `addons/godot_state_charts` folder into your project's `addons` folder.

 ## Usage

 The plugin adds a new node type called _State Chart_.
-This node is the root of your state chart.
+This node represents your state chart and is the only node that your code will directly interact with.

 Below this node you can add the root state of your state chart, this will usually be a _Compound State_ or a _Parallel State_.
 You can add as many states as you want to your state chart, but you can only have one root state.
 Below each state you can add _Transition_ nodes.
 These nodes define the transitions between states.
 You can add as many transitions as you want to any state.

 ![example image of a state chart](state_chart_example.png)